lmcai/Sapria_genomics/1_validation_of_genome_assembly/README.md

 5. Estimation of non-repetitive regions of the assembly based on read base coverage

-We summarized the base coverage for each site to determine the size of non-repetitive regions in the assembly.
+We summarized the base coverage for each site in the assembly to determine the size of non-repetitive regions.
 This result was compared to the estimated non-repetitive region size in the genome based on kmer distribution (see ../0_sapria_genome_assembly/kmer).

 Description of subdirectories
 ------------